jyangfsu/jyangfsu.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I’m Jing, a doctoral  student at the School of Environmental Studies, China University of Geosciences.
 My major is Hydraulic Engineering by training with a background in  Hydrogeology, but I have just enough expertise in computer science and data science to make trouble.
 I study physical surface water-groundwater interactions and hope to branch out into the biogeochemical side of hydro(geo)logy.
-Interest in research, field work and, modeling in karstic and riparian systems.

 My work and research
 ======